 These strategies are natural for marginal activities and are developed by people who work at the “border” of their environment.
 The price they pay is that surviving activities have no critical mass that sustains them.

 Therefore, they need to be continuously active to ensure survival.
 They need to work 24/7.

 2) Defensive Strategies

-They are based on establishing the necessary operational and control systems to defend the “borders” of their activity.
-They are power driven because they need to exert power in order to defend their activity.
+These strategies are based on establishing the necessary operational and control systems to defend the “borders” of their activity.
+People that use these strategies are power driven because they need to exert power to defend their activity.

 3) Dominant Strategies

 They include the preceding level.
 Dominant strategies are based on the influence the individual or the organization has in an environment.

 People that use these strategies are focused on developing the necessary value propositions that can be sustained with their influence.
 They tend to impose functional monopolies that allow them to establish the standard for their activities in the environment.